Compiling with Mono¶

 Enable the Mono module¶

-By default, the mono module is disabled for builds.
-To enable it you can pass the option
+By default, the Mono module is disabled when building.
+To enable it, add the

 Generate the glue¶

 Glue sources are the wrapper functions that will be called by managed methods.

 These source files must be generated before building your final binaries.
 In